HU-xiaobai/Zhanghao/README.md

 * Speech and Language Processing (3rd edition).
 Dan Jurafsky and James H. Martin.
 2022

 ### Deep learning models applied in VQG
 Various deep learning models and framework are applied into VQG tasks.
-However, the inter model components are nearly the same or the variants from basic models.
+However, the internal model components are nearly the same or the variants from basic models.
 The papers below list the basic components.
 * Compact Bilinear Pooling.
 Yang Gao, Oscar Beijbom, Ning Zhang, Trevor Darrell; Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2016, pp. 317-326
 * Auto-Encoding Variational Bayes.
 Diederik P Kingma and Max Welling.
 2013
 * Learning Internal Representations by Error Propagation(Recurrent Neural Network).
 Rumelhart David E, Hinton Geoffrey E and  Williams Ronald J. 1985